In 2003, Corby Lamb, President, Capacity Forest Management Inc., left a senior management position with Western Forest Products Inc. to launch a...

 Is it necessary for the training to be systemic?
 Yes.
 Window dressing won’t cut it.
 Anyone and everyone involved in:

 The need for the business community to provide Indigenous awareness training for staff was included in the recommendations of the Truth and Reconciliation Commission Report, released June, 2015:

 “Business and Reconciliation

 iii Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism.”

 We are in an era of increased awareness about and respect for Indigenous Peoples as indicated by the actions and words of Prime Minister Justin Trudeau and the Truth and Reconciliation Commission Report.
 Non-Indigenous Canadians are realizing the impact of colonialism, residential schools, recognition of their rights and title and how those rights impact projects, and the role of Indigenous Peoples in the economy.
 We are also in an era where more and more businesses are recognizing the value in a diverse workforce and are requiring their troops to take Indigenous awareness training.
 From my perspective as an Indigenous person and as a trainer, this is very good news.

-When working with contractors it is suggested that companies encourage all contractors to take some form of Aboriginal Awareness and or Working Effectively with Aboriginal Peoples® training.
-Firms like ours deliver on site to both staff and contractors.
-Companies can also send suppliers and contractors to our public workshops offered in the spring and fall in Edmonton, Ottawa, Toronto and Vancouver.
+When working with contractors it is suggested that companies encourage all contractors to take some form of Indigenous Awareness and or Working Effectively with Indigenous Peoples® training.
+We deliver onsite training to both staff and contractors.
+Companies can also send suppliers and contractors to our public workshops offered in-person and online.